HarK-github/Jharkhand-Authentication-and-Trust/README.md

 # Jharkhand Academic Trust (JAT) – Certificate Verification System
 ## Overview

+### Note : This repo contains the skeleton structure of our code.
 The Jharkhand Academic Trust (JAT) is a blockchain-based certificate verification system designed for academic institutions in Jharkhand.
 It provides tamper-proof certificate storage using **Hyperledger Fabric** and supports verification of both digital (PDF) and physical (scanned) certificates.
 AI-assisted modules enhance fraud detection by verifying seals, signatures, text, faces, and fingerprints.

 ---